tboie/universal_info_display/README.md

 ### Version 1 (Mobile)

-- Display nearest _x_ items less than _x_ miles (50 default) from device location
 - A horizontally scrolled content display system.
-It's current purpose is to display items within a range of the device.
-It uses both a grid and map to display items.
+It's purpose is to display and navigate sets of item data.
+Location and map features included.
 UI Components are used to filter and sort item data.
+- Display nearest _x_ items less than _x_ miles (50 default) from device location

 ### Goals